plopcas/it-waves/THOUGHTS.md

 [] Add a third tresure on level 15 that forces the snake pause movement for 2 clicks every 5 gunshots [] Add an indicator in the HUD, maybe bottom left, with the upgrades, simply UPGRADE: and then the yellow boxes.
-[] Complete the WIN screen with a final score and a button to return to main menu, and credits
+[] Complete the WIN screen with a final score and a button to return to main menu, and credits [] Refactor and remove things that are no longer needed, including redoing the README.md